keshavnath/pink-arrow/README.md

 > Uses Contours and HSV-Masks to detect Pink Arrows.

-> Uses Erosion and Opening Moorphology for Noise Reduction.
+> Uses Erosion and Opening Morphology for Noise Reduction.

-Draws a circle around the arrow.
+Draws a circle around the arrow and shows Angle from vertical.

 _OLD_ - practice1.py -> Practice of rotation and scaling of a template/image